Azure/OpenShift/docs/known-issues.md

 Get-AzureRmMarketplaceTerms -Publisher osatesting -Product open-shift-azure-proxy-preview -Name default | Set-AzureRmMarketplaceTerms -Accept
 ```

-## Microsoft.ContainerService and Microsoft.Solutions provider must be registered manually
+## Providers and features must be registered manually

-Currently, the `Microsoft.ContainerService` `openshiftmanagedcluster` feature
+Currently, the `Microsoft.ContainerService` `openshiftmanagedcluster` feature,
-and `Microsoft.Solutions` provider must be registered to your subscription
+`Microsoft.OperationalInsights` provider and `Microsoft.Solutions` provider must
-manually before deploying your first OSA cluster.
+be registered to your subscription manually before deploying your first OSA
+cluster.

 - Run a Cloud Shell (PowerShell) session from the Azure portal.